Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Introduction

 With the development of modern cosmology, various cosmic properties have been found in observations, e.g., the cosmic microwave background (CMB) \cite{PhysRev.74.505.2, PhysRev.74.1737, PhysRev.75.1089, Planck:2018vyg}, large scale structure (LSS) \cite{Peebles:1982ff}, and cosmic accelerating expansion \cite{SupernovaCosmologyProject:1998vns, SupernovaSearchTeam:1998fmf}.
 Lambda-cold dark matter ($\Lambda$CDM) model is therefore established \cite{Rubin:1970zza, Faber:1979pp, PhysRevLett.52.2090, Frenk1985} as the standard model in cosmology.

 For precise understanding in evolution of the Universe, various observational technologies have been proposed in studying the cosmological distance-redshift relation.
 Type Ia supernovae (SNe) produce consistent peak luminosity.
-The luminosity distance can be obtained by comparing the absolute and apparent magnitude of them, which works as the standard candle to provide luminosity distance-redshift relation \cite{Fernie_1969, Pan-STARRS1:2017jku}.
+The luminosity distance can be obtained by comparing their absolute and apparent magnitude, which makes sure Type Ia SNe work as the standard candle to provide luminosity distance-redshift relation \cite{Fernie_1969, Pan-STARRS1:2017jku}.
 Baryon acoustic oscillations (BAO) determine a fixed sound horizon, by observing sound horizons at different redshifts.
-The calibration between angular diameter and redshift is extracted, which serves as standard rulers \cite{beutler20116df, Ross:2014qpa, BOSS:2014hwf, Planck:2018vyg}.
+The calibration between angular diameter distance and redshift is extracted, which serves as standard rulers \cite{beutler20116df, Ross:2014qpa, BOSS:2014hwf, Planck:2018vyg}.
 Gravitational waves (GWs) from binary systems and their electromagnetic counterparts provide the calibration between the luminosity distance and redshift as standard sirens \cite{LIGOScientific:2017vwq}.
-However, there still exists puzzles in $\Lambda$CDM model, e.g., the Hubble tension \cite{Riess:2021jrx, Riess:2016jrr, Planck:2016kqe} and the $\sigma_8$ tension \cite{Planck:2018vyg}.
-Such tensions could be caused by unrecognized systematic uncertainty in measurements \cite{Freedman:2017yms, Rameez:2019wdt} or hidden new physics \cite{Poulin:2018cxd, Bernal:2016gxb, Agrawal:2019lmo, Lin:2019qug, Kenworthy:2019qwq, Ding:2019mmw, Fung:2021fcj}.
+However, there still exist puzzles in $\Lambda$CDM model, e.g., the Hubble tension \cite{Riess:2021jrx, Riess:2016jrr, Planck:2016kqe} and the $S_8$ tension \cite{Planck:2018vyg, Nunes:2021ipq}.
+Such tensions could be caused by unrecognized systematic uncertainties in measurements \cite{Freedman:2017yms, Rameez:2019wdt} or hidden new physics \cite{Poulin:2018cxd, Bernal:2016gxb, Lin:2019qug, Kenworthy:2019qwq, Ding:2019mmw, Vagnozzi:2019ezj, Fung:2021fcj}.
 New observational methods are needed in cross checking the observed tensions.